vaibhav950170/Growing-the-math-garden/Math-Garden/readme.md

 ## To run this model:

-You have to create a folder name 'Public' and copy the folders **"TFJS, css, images, vendor"** into the public folder.
+You have to create a folder name 'Public' and copy the folders **"TFJS, css, images, vendor"** and files "**drawing.js, math.js and processing.js**" into the public folder.

 Now install npm and run the command **npm-install**.